dubzzz/fast-check/documentation/1-Guides/Runners.md

                         // it makes the run stop at the first encountered failure without shrinking
                         // when used in complement to seed and path
-                        // it replays only the minimal counterexample }
+                        // it replays only the minimal counterexample skipAllAfterTimeLimit?: number; // optional, skip all runs after a given time limit
+                        // in milliseconds (relies on Date.now): disabled by default }
 ```